ricardojoserf/NativeDump/README.md

 ![golang1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/nativedump/Screenshot_Golang1.png)

-As an alternative, you can compile it to a binary using "go build":
+As an alternative, you can compile it to a binary:

  ```
-go build && nativedump.exe
+go build
 ```

 ![golang2](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/nativedump/Screenshot_Golang2.png)

 You can use the *-o* parameter for overwriting the ntdll.dll library:
 - "disk": Using a DLL already on disk.
 If *-k* parameter is not used the path is "C:\Windows\System32\ntdll.dll".